 GeneCards Summary for DAZ2 Gene

 DAZ2 (Deleted In Azoospermia 2) is a Protein Coding gene.
-Diseases associated with DAZ2 include partial deletion of y and oligospermia.
-GO annotations related to this gene include RNA binding and nucleotide binding.
-An important paralog of this gene is DAZL.
+Diseases associated with DAZ2 include Partial Deletion Of Y and Azoospermia.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is DAZ3.

 UniProtKB/Swiss-Prot for DAZ2 Gene